 Highland is a larger medium-sized city located in the state of California.
 With a population of 55,417 people and nine constituent neighborhoods, Highland is the 162nd largest community in California.

-Unlike some cities, Highland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Highland are a mix of both white- and blue-collar jobs.
-Overall, Highland is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Highland who work in office and administrative support (11.31%), sales jobs (8.93%), and management occupations (7.97%).
+Highland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Highland is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Highland who work in office and administrative support (11.34%), sales jobs (9.11%), and management occupations (7.70%).

 The most common language spoken in Highland is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Tagalog.